SeqWare/public-workflows/vcf-uploader/README.md

 ## Inputs

 The variant calling working group has established naming conventions for the files submitted from variant calling workflows.
-See https://wiki.oicr.on.ca/display/PANCANCER/PCAWG+file+formats+and+naming+conventions and the SOP https://wiki.oicr.on.ca/display/PANCANCER/VCF+Upload+SOP.
+See https://wiki.oicr.on.ca/display/PANCANCER/PCAWG+VCF+Submission+SOP+-+v1.0.

 This tool is designed to work with the following file types: